 The payment rates range from $5 to $25 per audio hour.
 And, depending on where you live in the world, the lower remuneration would be considered below the minimum wage, and the upper amount hardly a king’s ransom.

-On the upside for those that stick with the service for more than a few hours, they pay some bonuses.
+On the upside, for those that stick with the service for more than a few hours, Scribie pays some bonuses.

 However, what’s important to realise is that you can’t realistically transcribe an hour of audio in one actual hour.
 Transcription is performed in 6-minute-long blocks, and Scribie’s estimation is that the average speed is 45 minutes for that 6-minute section of audio.